EquiMed logo.

 Dosage and Administration

 Because of the variety of corticosteroid drugs available, the guidance of a veterinarian should be sought in all cases.
-Following are the dosage and administration guidelines of three commonly used corticosteroid drugs:
+Following are the dosage and administration guidelines of two commonly used corticosteroid drugs:

 Side Effects